 Ron is a former foreign correspondent for the Chicago Tribune and Professor Emeritus of Journalism at the University of Illinois where he was also the Dean of the College of Media.

 His award-winning book, “The Improbable Journeys of Billy Battles,” is the second in his Finding Billy Battles trilogy of novels and was published in June 2016.
 The first book in the trilogy, “Finding Billy Battles,” was published in 2014.
-He is currently working on Book #3 of the trilogy with an intended publication date in spring or early summer 2017.
+Book #3 in the trilogy (The Lost Years of Billy Battles) will be published in late May 2918.

 Ron has been a presenting author at the Kansas Book Festival and the Los Angeles Times Festival of Books, among other venues.
 He is also the author of The Kikkoman Chronicles: A Global Company with A Japanese Soul, published by McGraw-Hill.
 Other books include Aboard the Tokyo Express: A Foreign Correspondent’s Journey through Japan, a collection of columns translated into Japanese, as well as three journalism textbooks: The Journalist’s Handbook, International Reporting and Foreign Correspondents, and Business and Financial Reporting in a Global Economy.